 Altogether, ÖJAB’s activities extend to cover 38 locations, including 26 dormitories and residences. ÖJAB has over 650 employees, of whom over 500 work in the fields of caregiving and education.
 And ÖJAB’s work is also supported and strongly characterized by the numerous individuals who provide their services to the organization on a voluntary basis.

 Two subsidiaries operate ÖJAB’s student dormitories as youth hostels, usually during holiday periods.

-ÖJAB has four main areas of operation:
+ÖJAB thus has four main areas of activity:

 How did ÖJAB come to exist? – To ourThe history